 c.
 Overlay and track NPS scores on other metric data

-An implementation of SLAs for your customer support is incredibly important and drives success both with your customers and with your customer service organization.
+Implementation of customer service SLA for your customer support is incredibly important and drives success both with your customers and with your customer service organization.
 Have you had any SLA success or failures?
-Have you had any other measures of success in regards to SLAs?
+Have you had any other measures of success in regards to customer service SLA?
 We would love to hear your comments.